There’s a reason the postpartum period is known as the fourth trimester.

 How do I start a postpartum diet?

-Switching up your diet quickly can be hard for your body to deal with, particularly as you’re already in your postpartum recovery period.
+Switching up your diet quickly can be hard for your body to handle, never mind when you’re already in postpartum recovery.

 What is the best diet after pregnancy?

 The short answer is that there’s no such thing as the “best” postpartum diet plan.

 There are so many factors that go into what is best for your body, from your birth experience to cultural background to good ol’ preferences.

 If you have a health condition such as diabetes or allergies, that will also play a role in how you manage your menu.

 So there is no single definition of a “healthy” postpartum diet ‒ healthy looks different to each mama.

 What’s the best postpartum diet plan while breastfeeding?